balanced/balanced.github.com/_posts/2014-01-14-come-learn-the-basics-of-pgp-with-us.md

 Since Balanced is hosting, we want to make sure we know how many of you are showing up.
 Please [register with a ticket](http://www.showclix.com/event/stevespgpparty) so we can get all of the logistics properly set up.
+Feel free to make up names and addresses, I won't be using any of that information for anything.

 I hope to see you there!